 External costs of the food sector pose significant risk to society.
-Valuations, such as the social cost of carbon, estimate the non-optimality of economic performance and growth if the externalities are not internalised 14.
+Valuations, such as the social cost of carbon, estimate the non-optimality of economic performance and growth if the externalities are not internalised14.
 National governments subsidise foods that they, or other governments, pay for again in additional national healthcare costs.
-Valuations are not determinations of the best policy.
-Evaluation and decision making under uncertainty are wider topics involving ranking of options 15.
+Valuations inform decision making15.
 They enable mechanisms for internalisation and indicate where correction is required.